seveas/python-hpilo/docs/shell.rst

   $ hpilo_cli localhost mod_user user_login=Administrator password=NewPassword

-If hponcfg is not in the default install location, you can set an alternative path in the configuration file.
+If hponcfg is not in the default install location and not in your :data:`$PATH` or :data:`%PATH%`, you can set an alternative path in the configuration file.

 .. code-block:: ini